projectnessie/iceberg-catalog-migrator/README.md

 In-progress commits may not be properly transferred and could compromise the integrity of your data.**

 # Iceberg-catalog-migrator
-Need to have Java installed in your machine(JDK11 is recommended) to use this CLI tool.
+Need to have Java installed in your machine (Java 21 is recommended and the minimum Java version) to use this CLI tool.

 Below is the CLI syntax:
 ```